-- The new Mark and Elisia Saab Emerging Technologies and Innovation Center will support research on applications of nanotechnology.
+- The Mark and Elisia Saab Emerging Technologies and Innovation Center supports research on applications of nanotechnology.

 - Our researchers developed biodegradable nanospheres that allow drugs to be absorbed directly through the skin.

 Athletics at UMass Lowell

 Whether you want to hit the field or cheer from the sidelines, UMass Lowell has it all when it comes to sports.
 UMass Lowell announced on February 14, 2013 that it would be moving to Division I in all sports and joining the America East Conference.
 The River Hawks began competing in 14 sports in Division I in the 2013-14 academic year, and 18 in 2014-2015, but will not be eligible for postseason play while it completes the four-year NCAA reclassification from Division II to Division I. The River Hawks will be full Division I members of America East in 2017-18.

 Here are just a few highlights from our exciting intramural program: